Know Before You Go...®

 History

-St. John is a small island in the Caribbean Sea, located in the United States Virgin Islands.
-It is known for its beautiful beaches, clear blue waters, and lush green forests.
-The history of this island is a fascinating one, shaped by a mix of indigenous tribes, European colonization, and the transatlantic slave trade.
+St. John is one of the smaller islands in the Caribbean Sea and is part of the United States Virgin Islands.
+It has long been admired for its pristine beaches, crystal-clear waters, and thick, green forests.
+Beyond its beauty, the island carries a layered history shaped by its indigenous people, European colonization, and the era of the transatlantic slave trade.

-The island was first inhabited by the indigenous Taino people, who called it “Ciboney,” meaning “rocky land.”
-These peaceful tribes lived off the land, fishing and farming on the island’s fertile soil.
-However, in 1493, the Spanish explorer Christopher Columbus arrived on St. John during his second voyage to the New World.
-He claimed the island for Spain and named it “San Juan,” after the Christian saint.
+The earliest known settlers were the Taino, who called the island “Ciboney,” or “rocky land.”
+They lived peacefully, relying on fishing and small-scale farming to sustain themselves.
+That changed in 1493, when Christopher Columbus arrived during his second voyage to the New World.
+He claimed the island for Spain and gave it the name “San Juan,” in honor of a Christian saint.

 Transportation on Ajax Peak, St. John